LyxiaW/ISMB/junior.md

 In each 45 minute weekly lesson, the students experience the following:

-Piano tuition – technical development, with solo and ensemble experience;
+Piano tuition – technical development, with solo and ensemble experience

-Aural (Ear) – to train the musical ear for faster comprehension;
+Aural (Ear) – to train the musical ear for faster comprehension

-Singing – pitch and vocal expression through original, contemporary songs;
+Singing – pitch and vocal expression through original, contemporary songs

-Percussion – practical experience of learnt rhythmic patterning;
+Percussion – practical experience of learnt rhythmic patterning

-Theory – intellectual confirmation of music notation and theoretical elements;
+Theory – intellectual confirmation of music notation and theoretical elements

-Music Appreciation – to develop listening skills and through actions understand musical structure;
+Music Appreciation – to develop listening skills and through actions understand musical structure

 Musical Games – Fun activities involving learnt skills